Seven Horses in the Sky: Lyrics

 The song opens with the sound of galloping horses, which was an idea of Pebbles singer Fred Bekky.
 It then flows into a piano intro, created by singer-guitarist Bob Bobott.
 The psychedelic lyrics describe seven purple horses racing in a green pouring sky.

 Background information

 The song was written by Fred Bekky and Bob Bobott, both the singers and guitarists of the band.
 It was produced by Jean-Claude Petit and released on the label Barclay.
-It was released on single, with the song To the Rising Sun as its B-side.
+It was released on single, with the song To the Rising Sun as its B-side, or The Verger on the French and Canadian editions.
 The song also appeared on their debut album The Pebbles (1969).